thedersen/UnityConfiguration/README.md

 Custom conventions
 ------------------
-At the moment, built in conventions includes AddAllConvention, FirstInterfaceConvention and SetAllPropertiesConvention.
+At the moment, built in conventions includes AddAllConvention, FirstInterfaceConvention, NamingConvention and SetAllPropertiesConvention.
 If these doesn’t suit you, creating custom conventions is as easy as creating a class that implements the IAssemblyScanner interface.
 	public class CustomConvention : IAssemblyScannerConvention
 	{
 		void IAssemblyScannerConvention.Process(Type type, IUnityRegistry registry)